AgustinSRG/PersonalMediaVault/README.md

  - Support for videos, audios and pictures.
  - Web interface: The project provides a Web interface, allowing the access to the vault from multiple devices and operating systems.
  - Encrypted and easy to back-up storage: The vault is encrypted using the user's password, and is stored in files in a data folder.
-It's possible to make backups of the valut just by copying the folder, ideal for tools like rsync.
+It's possible to make backups of the vault just by copying the folder, ideal for tools like rsync.
 This project also provides its own backup tool for doing that.
  - Indexed tags: Each media asset can be tagged, so the user can search for it with a tag based search system.
  - Albums: Media files can be sorted using albums.
  - Media encoding: Media files are encoded into multiple formats in order to allow the playback from multiple browsers.
 For videos and pictures, they can also be resized into multiple resolutions for different kind of devices.